itsAbhirajSinha/Banking-Website/README.md

   current date and time is also displayed.

- Agter a user is logged in they can easily transfer money to other accounts.
+ After a user is logged in they can easily transfer money to other accounts.